yupferris/rip-and-tear/demos/edge-of-disgrace/char-plasma-sprite-zoomer/plasma-notes.md

       - I'd be willing to bet this is a good place to look for effect param/frame counting addresses
   - Continue to ??? at $1e0e :)

-- ??? at $1e0e-$27ea
+- ??? at $1e0e-$25a9
-  - This appears to be the plasma x-update (this is what I'm after here :) )
+  - This appears to be the first part of the plasma x-update
   - load value at $27e5 into a
     - TODO: Find out where this points to and if whether or not address changes via SMC each frame
   - load X and Y from values updated in previous section ($1dbd-$1dd2)
   - TODO: Tear this bit apart :)

+- ??? at $25aa-$27ea
+  - This appears to be the second part of the plasma x-update
+  - TODO: Initial setup bits (just clc I think)
+  - Unrolled loop, 38 iterations
+    - Note this is the same as the effect is wide in chars.
+Could it really be that only one char row is updated each frame, making only 8 FPP lines??
+    - TODO: Tear this bit apart :)
+  - TODO: Last bits before/including RTI

 - Not sure what's happening outside of the raster IRQ's